 In 2006-2008, I continued my research at the Department of Psychiatry and Psychotherapy, University of Goettingen.
 In 2006, I was also delegated for 6 months, as a visiting scientist, to work at the Department of Behavioral Neuroscience and Drug Development Institute of Pharmacology Polish Academy of Sciences.
 During this time I focused my research on preclinical modelling of the phenomenon of negative contrast in rats using operant conditioning techniques.
 In 2008, I moved to Cambridge, UK to work as research associate at the Department of Experimental Psychology, University of Cambridge.
 While at Cambridge my research focused mainly on neuroanatomical and neurochemical substrates of cognitive flexibility and sensitivity to feedback in primates.
 My studies, coordinated by Profs.
 A.C.
 Roberts and T.W.
 Robbins resulted in a number of scientific papers published in the Journal of Neuroscience and Cerebral Cortex (Clarke et al, 2014; Rygula et al, 2014a; Rygula et al, 2010).
 The research work in Cambridge also constituted my current research interests, which orbit the cognitive impairment in mental disorders.

-My academic achievements include co-authorship in 25 scientific papers from the Journal Citation Reports database, 1 popular science review article and about 50 scientific communications, including 4 talks.
+My academic achievements include co-authorship in over 30 scientific papers from the Journal Citation Reports database, 1 popular science review article and about 50 scientific communications, including 4 talks.
 I also delivered 7 thematic talks in Poland and abroad, including 1 during the 14th Brain Awareness Week in Krakow, Poland (2014).
-Till June 2016 these papers have been cited 808 times (excluding auto citations) according to the database Web of Science (WOS).
+Till June 2017 these papers have been cited 905 times (excluding auto citations) according to the database Web of Science (WOS).
 Two of these papers were cited over 100 times and one over 200 times.
 In 2016 I was awarded the Prime Minister prize for distinguished habilitation.

 The trait 'pessimism' does not interact with cognitive flexibility but makes rats more vulnerable to stress-induced motivational deficits: Results from the attentional set-shifting task.